Integrated Travel Towns

 In 2025, the Council commenced a further programme of work to support further ITT Masterplan development in Banff, Macduff, Mintlaw, Turriff, Stonehaven and Westhill and has commissioned consultants AECOM to support and deliver a wide-ranging programme of community and stakeholder consultation, with a view to developing specific masterplans for each town.

-We are now engaging with the communities of Banff, Macduff, Mintlaw, Turriff, Stonehaven and Westhill to determine the problems and opportunities for improving active and sustainable travel with the aim of improving safety and connections within these towns.
-This engagement will consist of key stakeholder workshops which will take place across March and April 2026.
-As part of this engagement we will be engaging with key council services, councillors, community councils and representatives and young people.
+We have held multiple engagement activitied with the communities of Banff, Macduff, Mintlaw, Turriff, Stonehaven and Westhill to determine the problems and opportunities for improving active and sustainable travel with the aim of improving safety and connections within these towns.
+This engagement will consisted of key stakeholder workshops which will took place in March and April 2026.
+As part of this engagement we will be also engaged with key council services, councillors, community councils and representatives.
+School workshops are to take place in June 2026.